Broadway finds a way for the show to go on amid coronavirus

 "You know, a lot of people buy tickets and buy flights six months to a year in advance," said Alan Henry, digital managing editor for BroadwayWorld.
 "So it was really just, how do we bring a little bit of joy during this less than easy time for a lot of people?"

-The videos encourage viewers to donate to Broadway Cares/Equity Fights AIDS, which had to cancel its annual concert "Broadway Backwards Fundraiser" on March 16, as well as the Actor’s Fund, an organization that provides assistance to people in the entertainment industry in distress.
+The videos encourage viewers to donate to Broadway Cares/Equity Fights AIDS, which had to cancel its annual "Broadway Backwards Fundraiser" concert Monday, as well as the Actors Fund, an organization that provides assistance to people in the entertainment industry in distress.

 "If anyone likes the videos, instead of the money they would spend on a Broadway ticket, maybe sending a few dollars their way as they help out a community that's going through a very tough time."